 If you work in retail and rely on customers coming into your store to buy goods, you know times are tough.
 We are living in challenging times with many factors creating uncertainty, including lower spending caused by the pandemic, border closures and a volatile housing market.
 All of these issues lead to a lack of confidence and consumers who are spending less than they were previously, particularly in certain sectors of the retail market.

 Stories of doom and gloom about retail are everywhere we look.
-Many retailers are closing down.
+Many retailers are under huge pressure.

-To add to these ongoing challenges, online sales are growing rapidly and large overseas retailers are continuing to open in Australia.
+To add to these ongoing challenges, online sales are growing rapidly .
 It doesn’t look like a great background and many retailers are feeling the pinch.
 This lack of confidence is certainly reflected in recent sales data.

 Online shopping, however, continues to see phenomenal growth and is a direct threat to the traditional retail-shopping environment.
 Customers don’t have to fight the traffic, find a park, battle with the kids and then suffer from a distinct lack of service.
 Instead, they can go online at their convenience and make a purchase.
 It’s a huge threat to traditional retail stores and it’s here to stay!

 In particular, let’s look at what’s happening in the US and Australian markets when it comes to online shopping.

 According to industry experts, price and convenience aren’t the only critical factors driving online buying.
 This opinion has been confirmed by research commissioned by Frost & Sullivan.

 When asked why they were buying online, customers cited lower prices (55%), convenience and range (15%).
 Some also cited ease of the shopping experience (11%).
 Other reasons included: goods not available in shops, or available overseas only, delivery to door, no crowds, no need to find parking space, no salespeople, the ability to research and compare prices online.